 Is dermaplaning suitable for all skin types?

-While dermaplaning is suitable for most skin types, it isn’t safe for people with extremely sensitive skin, active acne breakouts or inflammatory skin conditions like rosacea or eczema.
 In these cases, dermaplaning could further irritate the skin and even spread the infection.
 “When there’s infection involved on the face, it can potentially lead to pigmentation and even scarring,” says Li.
 Bogaert adds that those with thinning skin that’s prone to cuts and tears should also avoid dermaplaning.

 People who suffer from conditions that cause excess facial hair growth (such as polycystic ovarian syndrome) should consult a physician to deal with the root of the problem rather than its symptoms, advises Li.
 The same goes for people with sensitive or acne prone skin—a dermatologist can recommend alternative products or treatments.